Katzenkralle/webwatcher/README.md

 Basically, you only need to implement the interface described in [`./webw_serv/watcher/base.py`](./webw_serv/watcher/base.py).

 If you need to install additional dependencies, you can bind `/pre_start.sh` to a Bash script on the host, as shown in [this document](./docs/backend_conf.md).

+> In [Examples](./examples/), you can find some watchers written by us but not included in the final build of the file.
+Therefore, they come with no guarantee of functioning as expected.

 ## Running in Development Mode
 1. Clone or pull this repo